 VAT in Brazil is composed of three main indirect taxes: the tax on sales and certain services (ICMS), the excise tax and the service tax.
+The three taxes are state, federal and municipal and, in addition to these, companies are also subject to other taxes.

 Our agents specializing in company formation in Brazil can assist investors who are interested in knowing more about the indirect taxes applicable to companies.
+Read more about the VAT in Brazil below and reach out to our team if you have questions.

 We can also assist those who wish to search for a VAT number in Brazil.

 Understanding the tax compliance requirements is essential for investors who open a company in Brazil.
 Our team not only offers complete incorporation services, but we also offer guidance as needed for tax and compliance matters.
-If you have any other questions about the value-added tax, or the tax filing and payment requirements in the country, please feel free to reach out to us.
+If you have any other questions about the value-added tax or the tax filing and payment requirements in the country, please feel free to reach out to us.

 What is the VAT on sales and services?